Bethlehem was an insignificant city. We only remember her name because of a child born in a dirty barn next to animals.

-The child’s mother was a scared teenage girl who others had written off as a “loose” woman.
+The child’s mother was a scared teenage girl, written off as a “loose” woman.
 It was in these humble conditions that Scripture teaches “God became flesh.”
 They called Him Jesus, which means “God is salvation.”

 Jesus grew up in Galilee.
 People in the city often joked, “can anything good come from Galilee?”
 It was a blue-collar town on the wrong side of the tracks.
 Jesus spent His life in Galilee swinging a hammer as a carpenter.
-He never held a political office or wrote a book.
-He never married or attended college.
+He never held a political office.
+He never wrote a book.
+He never married.
+He never attended college.

 At age 30 everything changed.
-He began to travel and minister to people.
+Jesus began to travel and minister to people.
 Great crowds began following Him.
-No one had ever spoken like Jesus before.
+No one had ever spoken like Him before.
 He would preach and teach and perform miracles.